What is VoIP?

 As with any communication that takes place over the Internet, there are security risks particular to this communication method.
 However, like all other business you transact on the Internet, some simple, common-sense precautions will go a long way toward keeping your personal information and connections secure and private:

 - When using any kind of VoIP or similar method of making phone calls, make sure you keep your application software up to date.
 Often hackers use known exploits in the system to access your information, so it’s important to keep the client itself updated.

 - It’s equally important to keep your operating system and Internet security suite updated.
 These are two of the main points of entry for potential hackers.

 - Securing your wireless network is especially important when using VoIP, because a lot of times your phone is going directly through your router.
 Having a more secure router is one way to foil any potential attacks against your VoIP system.
 Use strong passwords to log in to messaging systems.
 One of the simplest ways that your account can become compromised is by using a weak password.

 - Consider using a VPN to secure your Internet connection.
-Norton WiFi Privacy is a virtual private network app that secures all the information that is sent or received on your network.
+Norton Secure VPN is a virtual private network app that secures all the information that is sent or received on your network.